Legislature > LRL Home > Historical Information > State Government > Unofficial, Proposed, or Facetious State Symbols

 Iron ore was proposed as the official Minnesota state mineral in 1990 (HF2716).

-Three nicknames are used to refer to the state of Minnesota: The Gopher State; Land of 10,000 Lakes; and the North Star State.
+Three nicknames are commonly used to refer to the state of Minnesota: The Gopher State; Land of 10,000 Lakes; and the North Star State.
+"L'etoile du Nord" (translated "star of the north") is Minnesota's official state motto.

 In February 1858, the new Minnesota Legislature introduced the “Five Million Loan” bill.
 The purpose of the bill was to provide money to build railroads in the state.
 A highly controversial proposal, the bill ultimately passed.
 During the public debate, a cartoon was circulated depicting the railroad tycoons as nine gophers with human heads pulling a Gopher Train.
 Minnesota’s nickname “ the gopher state” came from this 1857 cartoon.
 A full description of the Five Million Loan may be found in William Watts Folwell, A History of Minnesota, Volume II (St. Paul: Minnesota Historical Society Press, 1961), pages 37-58.
 In fact, the nickname refers to the “striped gopher” which is not actually a gopher, but is a thirteen-lined ground squirrel.